vaibkumr/prompt-optimizer/docs/index.rst

 Disclaimer
 ----------------
 There is a compression vs performance tradeoff -- the increase in compression comes at the cost of loss in model performance.
 The tradeoff can be greatly mitigated by chosing the right optimize for a given task.
 There is no single optimizer for all cases.
 There is no Adam here.

+Read more about this in `Cost-Performance Tradeoff <./theory/cost_performance_tradeoff.html>`_

 Getting Started